zvector/fate/README.md

 As an example, a promise issued by the default `Deferral` will include `yes` and `no` methods for adding callbacks, but will not include the `affirm` or `negate` methods that would resolve the deferral.

-Because `Promise` is effectively a "supertype" of its associated deferral, in most cases it is possible for a `Deferral` to be substituted where a `Promise` is called for.
+Because a deferral is effectively an extension of its associated promise, in most cases it is possible for a `Deferral` to be substituted where `Promise` is called for.